Title: Fast Fashion's Impact on Creativity

 Biography and links

+I am a keen photographer, printmaker and textile artist with a BA Hons degree in Design, Arts, and Media.
 I am an experienced UX and product manager with a track record of success working with businesses to ensure they meet their users needs to make a greater impact online.
-Over 25+ years of industry experience working with major brands such as Virgin Atlantic, MTV, BBC, ITV, and Colgate Palmolive.
-My interests lie in Human Computer Interaction and the study of how people access and engage online.
+Over 25+ years of industry experience working with major brands such as Virgin Atlantic, MTV BBC, ITV and Colgate Palmolive.
+In 2006 I was a founder member of ThinkMonkeys.com Ltd, a digital design company specialising in website development and cyber security I also work as an apprentice gardener, currently being mentored by Rachel Newson of Bloom Room Gardens

 https://www.instagram.com/dawnmitchell

-2025 - Title: Fast Fashion's Impact On Creativity
+2025 - Title: Creativity 3.0: Fast Fashion's Impact On Creativity

 - Mayor's Gallery, Las Vegas, US (Work on display: IRL)